 INNS Young Investigator Award 2013

 Jan Peters cares deeply about student supervision and has been blessed by some of the most outstanding students.
-His first Ph.D. graduates, Duy Nguyen-Tuong and Jens Kober have been extremely successful during their doctoral studies as well as after their post-graduation.
+His first Ph.D. graduates, Duy Nguyen-Tuong, Jens Kober, Katharina Muelling and Zhikun Wang have been extremely successful during their doctoral studies as well as after their post-graduation.
 Jens Kober has even won the Georges Giralt PhD Award for the best Robotics PhD thesis in Europe in 2013.
-His Master's thesis students have gotten Ph.D. positions offered at many prestigious places including Brown University, Oxford, KTH, Max Planck Institutes, etc. He hopes all current and future students will do equally well.
+His Master's thesis students have gotten Ph.D. positions offered at many prestigious places including MIT, CMU, UW, UC Berkeley, Brown University, Oxford, KTH, Max Planck Institutes, etc. He hopes all current and future students will do equally well.

 As Jan Peters' research lies at the intersection between two fields, i.e., machine learning and robotics, he has always keen to bring members of both fields together.
 To do so, he has organized three NIPS workshops (Towards a New Reinforcement Learning!, Robotics Challenges for Machine Learning and Probabilistic Approaches for Robotics and Control), three R:SS Workshops (Learning for Locomotion, Bridging the gap between high-level discrete representations and low-level continuous behaviors and Towards Closing the Loop: Active Learning for Robotics), three IROS workshops (From motor to interaction learning in robots, Robotics Challenges for Machine Learning II, and Beyond Robot Grasping - Modern Approaches for Learning Dynamic Manipulation), two ICRA workshops (Approaches to Sensorimotor Learning on Humanoid Robots, Novel Methods for Learning and Optimization of Control Policies and Trajectories for Robotics) and one ECAI workshop (The 6th International Cognitive Robotics Workshop).
 His Co-Organizers included Pieter Abeel (U. Berkeley), Drew Bagnell (CMU), Andreas Krause (CalTech), Dana Kulic (U. Waterloo), Ruben Martinez-Cantin (IST Lisbon/U.Zaragoza), Jun Morimoto (ATR), Ashutosh Saxena (Cornell), Nick Roy (MIT), Stefan Schaal (USC), Olivier Sigaud (U.Paris 6), Russ Tedrake (MIT), Marc Toussaint (TU Berlin), Sethu Vijayakumar (U.Edingburgh), Gerhard Lakemeyer (RWTH Aachen, Germany), Yves Lesperance (York University, Canada), Fiora Pirri (University of Rome "La Sapienza", Italy), Ales Ude (Josef Stefan Institute, Slovenia), Tamim Asfour (U.Karlsruhe).

 In 2008, Nick Roy (MIT), Russ Tedrake (MIT), Jun Morimoto (ATR) and Jan Peters founded the IEEE Robotics and Automation Society's Technical Committee on Robot Learning which won the 2010 Most Active Technical Committee Award.
 In 2009, Jan Peters and Andrew Y. Ng (Stanford) have edited a Special Issue on Robot Learning in the Autonomous Robots journal.
-Since 2011, Jan Peters is an Associate Editor for the IEEE Transactions on Robotics.
 Jan Peters has been an Area Chair at Robotics: Science & Systems (R:SS), at the European Conference on Machine Learning (ECML), at the International Conference on Neural Networks (ICANN), at International Conference on Artificial Intelligence & Statistics (AIStats) and at Advances in Neural Information Processing Systems (NIPS).
-Since 2013, Jan Peters is an action editor for the Journal of Machine Learning Research (JMLR).
+Since 2011, Jan Peters is an Associate Editor for the IEEE Transactions on Robotics and since 2013, Jan Peters is an action editor for the Journal of Machine Learning Research (JMLR).